arol9204/Recycling-Collection-Service/README.md

 App UI

 - Request tab:
+  In this tab, people can upload a picture taken with some of the recycling objects that the model was trained to detect (tin cans, glass bottles, plastic bottles).
+The interface will show then the number of elements per class together with the latitude and longitude where the image was taken.
 <img width="1919" alt="1  Request tab" src="https://github.com/arol9204/Recicling-Collection-Service/assets/63767771/2787098e-9881-4472-addd-993c5cf9d04c">

 - Map:
+  This tab shows all the requests collected on a map.
+I have been collecting images in Windsor for around 10 days, and so far I have taken more than 100 pictures with one or more of the targeted objects.
 <img width="1918" alt="2  Map tab" src="https://github.com/arol9204/Recicling-Collection-Service/assets/63767771/eebdbda8-eaf6-4d72-bd79-c5fc9dcd6a22">

 - Dashboard:
+  This tab shows a dashboard about the key metrics for this project.
+It has the total number of requests, the total cans, glass bottles, and plastic bottles detected among all the requests.
+In addition, there is a bar chart with the number of requests per day since I started collecting images.
+Lastly, there are three heatmaps that visualize the magnitude of the presence of each of the classes in Windsor areas.
 <img width="1918" alt="3  Dashboard tab" src="https://github.com/arol9204/Recicling-Collection-Service/assets/63767771/c7bbc8fd-47a5-47aa-b78a-ab472da44d7c">